zimle/notes/mark.md

     -f my_folder/*.md
 ```

+Note that `mark` also provides the flag `--dry-run` to see the html output that would be generated, without actually creating the content.

 ## Personal

 I personally do not aim primary for synching my notes (projects may!) with confluence and regard this only as a service.
 Therfore, I